thestippe/thestippe.github.io/_drafts/gis/openeo_sar.md

 data from 2 satellites for many years.
 SAR is quite different from visible data, and as the name suggests, it is collected by a radar.
-This means that the light source is on the satellite, so it can collect data regardless on the sun position.
+This means that the light source is on the satellite, so it can collect data regardless on the sun position, keeping light intensity constant.
 Generally, SAR operates on frequencies much higher than the ones in the visible spectrum, so they do not interact with clouds, and allows for a great spatial resolution.